 When you’re constantly busy running your company, you’re leaving very little time to actually think about expanding your business.
-Taking the time to step back from your never-ending task list and focusing your attention on the future is essential for both you and your business.
-When you take the time to get unstuck, only then, can you truly start growing.
+Take the time to step back from your never-ending task list and focus your attention on the future.
+It’s is essential for both you and your business.
+Once you get unstuck, only then can you truly start growing.

 A retreat is a great way to step back and get a new perspective on things, learn from experts and professionals like you, and just refresh and reboot.

 Entrepreneurs and corporate executives find retreats are a prime opportunity to recharge and regroup.
 While they might hate the thought of leaving their office, their staff, and their workload behind for a few days, they often leave these retreats feeling that they’ve used their time wisely.
 What they lost in time, they’ve gained in knowledge, new contacts, growth, and overall clarity.

 Here are a few things you should focus on in order to get the best bang for your retreat buck, and more importantly, your time: